-The India e-waste recycling market size reached USD 1.60 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 2.80 Billion by 2033, exhibiting a growth rate (CAGR) of 6.60% during 2025-2033.
-The market is driven by rising government policies, heightened consumer awareness, and improvements in recycling infrastructure, encouraging responsible disposal, resource recovery, and environmentally sound waste management practices to reduce environmental effect and help the circular economy.
+The India e-waste recycling market size was valued at USD 1.60 Billion in 2024.
+Looking forward, IMARC Group estimates the market to reach USD 2.80 Billion by 2033, exhibiting a CAGR of 6.60% from 2025-2033.
+The market is driven by the supportive government policies, growing consumer awareness, and advancements in recycling infrastructure.
+Regulations like Extended Producer Responsibility (EPR) mandate responsible e-waste handling, while awareness campaigns promote eco-friendly disposal.
+Improved collection and processing systems enable efficient resource recovery and reduce environmental harm.
+These developments foster a shift toward sustainable practices, minimizing landfill use and pollution.
+Together, these drivers support a circular economy by encouraging reuse, recycling, and responsible consumption of electronic products further aiding the India e-waste recycling market share.

 Report Attribute